 Head to the Christmas market down at St Enoch Square and have a wee hot chocolate (mulled wine obvs for the adults).
-Sadly I don’t think the helter skelter that’s usually in George Square is here this year again – usually skins you a few quid but it is fun.
+I think the helter skelter will be back again – usually skins you a few quid but it is fun.

 Watch a Drive-In Movie

 Get your cozy blankets, your flasks of hot chocolate, your popcorn and head along to one of the Christmas drive-in movies there are around glasgow this December.